Sitecore-Community/docs/xDB/Engagement Automation/debug-a-plan/index.md

 ---

 Debugging engagement plans can be tricky as it's difficult to know exactly what is happening to your contact.
 This guide will talk you through debugging an engagement plan.

-Here is a plan I'm going to use in the debugging example:
+Below is a plan I'm going to use in the debugging example.
+If you want to read more thoroughly about each of the components of Engagement Plan, you can take a look at [this guide]({{ site.baseurl}}/xDB/Engagement Automation/create-a-plan).

 ![Alt text]({{site.baseurl}}/images/Engagement%20Automation/Testing%20Plan/engPlan1.png)